Pomona (mythology)

-Pomona (/pəˈməʊnə/, [poːˈmoːna]) was a goddess of fruitful abundance in ancient Roman religion and myth.
+Pomona (/pəˈməʊnə/, [poːˈmoːna]) was a goddess of fruitful abundance and plenty in ancient Roman religion and myth.
 Her name comes from the Latin word pomum, "fruit", specifically orchard fruit.

 Pomona was said to be a wood nymph.
+Pomona does not have a clear counterpart in Greek mythology, although the fruit goddess Opora can be seen as her equivalent.

 Etymology

 The name Pōmōna is a derivation from Latin pōmus ('fruit-tree, fruit'), possibly stemming from Proto-Italic *po-e/omo ('taken off, picked?'), cognate with Umbrian Puemune, ultimately from Proto-Indo-European *h₁e/omo ('what is (to be) taken').

 Mythology

 In the myth narrated by Ovid, she scorned the love of the woodland gods Silvanus and Picus, but married Vertumnus after he tricked her, disguised as an old woman.
 She and Vertumnus shared a festival held on August 13.
 Her priest was called the flamen Pomonalis.
 The pruning knife was her attribute.
 There is a grove that is sacred to her called the Pomonal, located not far from Ostia, the ancient port of Rome.

 Pomona was the goddess of fruit trees, gardens, and orchards.
 Unlike many other Roman goddesses and gods, she does not have a Greek counterpart, though she is commonly associated with Demeter.
 She watches over and protects fruit trees and cares for their cultivation.
 She was not actually associated with the harvest of fruits itself, but with the flourishing of the fruit trees.
 In artistic depictions she is generally shown with a platter of fruit or a cornucopia.